tc39/proposal-temporal/docs/duration.md

 This method overrides `Object.prototype.toLocaleString()` to provide a human-readable, language-sensitive representation of `duration`.

-The `locales` and `options` arguments are the same as in the constructor to [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat).
+The `locales` and `options` arguments are the same as in the constructor to [`Intl.DurationFormat`](http://tc39.es/proposal-intl-duration-format/).

+> **NOTE**: This method requires that your JavaScript environment supports `Intl.DurationFormat`.
+> That is still an early-stage proposal and at the time of writing it is not supported anywhere.
+> If `Intl.DurationFormat` is not available, then the output of this method is the same as that of `duration.toString()`, and the `locales` and `options` arguments are ignored.

 Usage examples:
 ```javascript